-On the sequencer, information for a Planned Run is applied to the current Run Info screen by entering the short code of the Planned Run, or by selecting the Planned Run from a menu list of Planned Runs.
+On the sequencer, information for a Planned Run is applied to the current Run Info screen automatically, or by selecting the Planned Run from a menu list of Planned Runs.
 You can also overwrite (change) Planned Run information directly on the sequencer.